drememynd/debug/README.md

     DEFAULT: false

+**timerSpacing** - space between output only before new file lines
+    This is especially useful when outputting timer information to a file as it is a compact way to format the information

+    DEFAULT: false

 **traceLevel** - the number of backtrace lines to include in output
     This is the global default of the program.
 The single value parameter functions also take a parameter which overrides the global default